Home » Recipes » Sauce » Homemade White Gravy

 Homemade White Gravy

 Homemade gravy is the ultimate comfort food.
 There’s no judging here if you want to just eat it with a spoon!
-But the real joy of this delicious homemade gravy is how tasty it makes the food that you pair it with!
+But the real joy of this delicious homemade gravy is how tasty it makes the food that you pair it with, like chicken fried steak!
+This is one of those recipes you’ll start to know by heart.
+We can both whip it up without referring to the recipe at this point.
+Don’t you just love something that quick and effortless?
+Here’s why this recipe’s been in our family for years:

-• It’s a classic recipe you’ll use over and over again.
-Knowing how to make this recipe is a kitchen skill you’ll be thankful to have for years!
+• Classic: Knowing how to make this recipe is a kitchen skill you’ll be thankful to have for years!
 It will come in handy more than you think.

-• You already have all of the ingredients.
-There are just 5 of them and we can almost guarantee they are in your kitchen right now.
+• Inexpensive: There are just 5 of them and we can almost guarantee they are in your kitchen right now.

-• It takes less than 10 minutes.
-This recipe comes together very quickly.
+• Quick: This recipe comes together very quickly.

-• It’s so simple!
-P.S. – this is a great recipe for little ones to start learning their way around the kitchen!
+• Easy: P.S. – this is a great recipe for little ones to start learning their way around the kitchen!

 What’s The Difference Between White Gravy and Country Gravy?